Gor-Solomon/Gcoin/README.md

 # myBlockChain
-simple blockchain implementation to understand the idia
+simple gCoin implementation to understand the idia